SidRichardsQuantum/Shors_Algorithm_Simulation/README.md

 ---

 **Note**: This is a classical simulation for educational purposes.
-Real quantum advantage requires actual quantum hardware or quantum simulators that can handle the exponential complexity efficiently.
+Real quantum advantage requires actual quantum hardware that can efficiently implement this factorisation algorithm in polynomial time.

 ---